-Members get first access to additional 1:1 coaching calls, and intensive courses like the Grant Foundry program.
+Members get first access to additional 1:1 coaching calls, and early access to spots in intensive courses like the Grant Foundry program.

 Interact with your peers and coaches on weekly calls, and in the 24/7 community discussion forum.

-Get feedback on your questions, big and small, share your wins and breakthroughs and discuss how to address challenges.
+Get feedback on your questions, big and small, share your wins and breakthroughs, and discuss how to address common challenges.